sdroege/gst-plugin-rs/README.md

   While this is not on the roadmap at the moment, nothing in the design prevents implementing this optimization.

-* Congestion control: the element levarages transport-wide congestion control feedback messages in order to adapt the bitrate of individual consumers' video encoders to the available bandwidth.
+* Congestion control: the element leverages transport-wide congestion control feedback messages in order to adapt the bitrate of individual consumers' video encoders to the available bandwidth.

-* Configuration: the level of user control over the element is at the moment quite narrow, as the only interface exposed is control over proposed codecs, as well as their order of priority, and disabling congestion control.
-Consult `gst-inspect=1.0` for more information.
+* Configuration: the level of user control over the element is slowly expanding, consult `gst-inspect-1.0` for more information on the available properties and signals.

-More features are on the roadmap, focusing on mechanisms for mitigating packet loss.
+* Packet loss mitigation: webrtcsink now supports sending protection packets for Forward Error Correction, modulating the amount as a function of the available bandwidth, and can honor retransmission requests.
+Both features can be disabled via properties.

 It is important to note that full control over the individual elements used by `webrtcsink` is *not* on the roadmap, as it will act as a black box in that respect, for example `webrtcsink` wants to reserve control over the bitrate for congestion control.

+A signal is now available however for the application to provide the initial configuration for the encoders `webrtcsink` instantiates.

-If more granular control is required, applications should use `webrtcbin` directly, `webrtcsink` will focus on trying to just do the right thing, although it might expose interfaces to guide and tune the heuristics it employs.
+If more granular control is required, applications should use `webrtcbin` directly, `webrtcsink` will focus on trying to just do the right thing, although it might expose more interfaces to guide and tune the heuristics it employs.

 [example project]: https://github.com/centricular/webrtcsink-custom-signaller